awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-neptune-dbinstance.md

 ## Updating and Deleting AWS::Neptune::DBInstance Resources<a name="updating-and-deleting-dbinstance-resources"></a>

-### Updating DB Instances<a name="w3ab2c21c10d897c13b2"></a>
+### Updating DB Instances<a name="updating-and-deleting-dbinstance-resources-update"></a>

-When properties labeled "*Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)" are updated, AWS CloudFormation first creates a replacement DB instance, then changes references from other dependent resources to point to the replacement DB instance, and finally deletes the old DB instance\.
+When properties labeled "*Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)" are updated, AWS CloudFormation first creates a replacement DB instance, changes references from other dependent resources to point to the replacement DB instance, and finally deletes the old DB instance\.

 **Important**
 We highly recommend that you take a snapshot of the database before updating the stack\.
 If you don't, you lose the data when AWS CloudFormation replaces your DB instance\.
 To preserve your data, perform the following procedure: